scala/improvement-proposals/content/unroll-default-arguments.md

 Notes:

+1. `@unroll`ed `case class`es are fully binary and backwards compatible in Scala 3, but not in Scala 2

-1. `.unapply` does not need to be duplicated in Scala 3.x, as its signature `def unapply(x: Unrolled): Unrolled` does not change when new `case class` fields are added.
+2. `.unapply` does not need to be duplicated in Scala 3.x, as its signature `def unapply(x: Unrolled): Unrolled` does not change when new `case class` fields are added.

-2. Even in Scala 2.x, where `def unapply(x: Unrolled): Option[TupleN]` is not
+3. Even in Scala 2.x, where `def unapply(x: Unrolled): Option[TupleN]` is not
    binary compatible, pattern matching on `case class`es is already binary compatible to addition of new fields due to
    [Option-less Pattern Matching](https://docs.scala-lang.org/scala3/reference/changed-features/pattern-matching.html).